Informix Corporation: Internal problems

-By 1995 Informix had 16% of the database market.
-The Wall Street Journal in December 1996 described it as the much larger Oracle's top rival.
+By 1995, Informix had 16% of the database market.
+In December 1996, The Wall Street Journal described it as the top rival to the much larger Oracle.
 Although Informix took a technological lead in the database software market, product releases began to fall behind schedule by late 1996.
 Plagued with technical and marketing problems, a new application development product, Informix-NewEra, was soon overshadowed by the emerging Java programming language.
-Michael Stonebraker had promised that the Illustra technology would be integrated within a year after the late 1995 acquisition, but as Gartner Group had predicted, the integration required more than 2 years.
+Michael Stonebraker had promised that the Illustra technology would be integrated within a year after the late 1995 acquisition, but, as Gartner Group had predicted, the integration required more than 2 years.

 Unhappy with the new direction of the company, XPS lead architect Gary Kelley suddenly resigned and joined arch-rival Oracle Corporation in early 1997, taking 11 of his developers with him.
 Informix ultimately sued Oracle to prevent loss of trade secrets.
 As part of a formal settlement negotiated between the two companies, the lawsuit was withdrawn and Informix issued a statement retracting their accusations against the former employees.
 Other details of the settlement were not made public.

 Misgovernance and executive wrongdoing

 Corporate misgovernance overshadowed Informix's technical successes.
 On April 1, 1997, Informix announced that first quarter revenues fell short of expectations by $100 million.
 CEO Phillip White blamed the shortfall on a loss of focus on the core database business while devoting too many resources to object-relational technology.

 Huge operating losses and job cuts followed.
 Informix re-stated earnings from 1994 through 1996.
 A significant amount of revenue from the mid-1990s involved software license sales to partners who did not sell through to an end-user customer; this and other irregularities led to overstating revenue by over $200 million.
-Even after White's departure in July, 1997, the company continued to struggle with accounting practices, re-stating earnings again in early 1998.
+Even after White's departure in July 1997, the company continued to struggle with accounting practices, re-stating earnings again in early 1998.

 New leaders and renewed success

 The capabilities of Informix Dynamic Server (IDS) began to strengthen.
 New leadership began to emerge as well.
-An excerpt from the September 22, 1998 issue of PC Magazine's article on the top 100 companies that are changing the way you compute:
+The September 22, 1998 issue of PC Magazine noted that:

-"Informix is battling rival Oracle in the object/relational arena by extending its flagship Informix Dynamic Server with a Universal Data Option.
+Informix is battling rival Oracle in the object/relational arena by extending its flagship Informix Dynamic Server with a Universal Data Option.
 After a turbulent year that included a problematic audit, Robert Finnocchio was appointed as the new CEO of the Menlo Park, California company.
-With 1997 revenues of $662.3 million, Informix has begun to strengthen its position in the database market."
+With 1997 revenues of $662.3 million, Informix has begun to strengthen its position in the database market.